webdriverio/webdriverio/docs/ConfigurationFile.md

     // ===================
     // Define all options that are relevant for the WebdriverIO instance here
     //
-    // Per default WebdriverIO commands getting executed in a synchronous way using
-    // the wdio-sync package.
-If you still want to run your tests in an async way
-    // using promises you can set the sync command to false.
-    sync: true,
-    //
     // Level of logging verbosity: silent | verbose | command | data | result | error
     logLevel: 'silent',
     //
-    // Enables colors for log output.
-    coloredLogs: true,
-    //
-    // Warns when a deprecated command is used
-    deprecationWarnings: true,
-    //
     // If you only want to run your tests until a specific amount of tests have failed use
     // bail (default is 0 - don't bail, run all tests).
     bail: 0,
-    //
-    // Saves a screenshot to a given path if a command fails.
-    screenshotPath: 'shots',
     //
     // Set a base URL in order to shorten url command calls.
 If your `url` parameter starts
     // with `/`, the base url gets prepended, not including the path portion of your baseUrl.